-Executive Management Name Position Education, Experience and Affiliations Credit Officer at Citibank.
-Mr. Khoda Fartash EGM & Group Chief Legal Officer Joined Commercial Bank in 2007 and currently serves as EGM &amp; Group Chief Legal Officer.
-Previously with the law firm Allen &amp; Overy in London, Frankfurt and Milan.
-Over 12 years experience as a banking and finance lawyer.
-Qualified English Solicitor and registered foreign lawyer at the Milan Bar.
-Graduated from Oxford University in 1997 with a BA (Hons) in Oriental Studies (Arabic).
-Mr. Jeremy Davies EGM & Chief Marketing Officer Began his career at multinational advertising agency J Walter Thompson in 1990, having graduated in Law from Exeter University.
-After working in Amsterdam and Sydney and completing an MBA at the Judge Business School, Cambridge, he became the founder and Managing Director of JWT's brand and digital consultancy.
-In 2001, he left JWT to join the cable group NTL as Marketing Director.
-In 2003, he was appointed Brand &amp; Communications Director at Abbey National/Santander where he was responsible for the group's marketing activities, the refurbishment of the branch network and two re-brandings of the business.
-In 2008, he joined the E.ON Group as UK Brand and Communications Director, with responsibility for all UK marketing activity, as well as internal communications, PR and public affairs.
-In early 2011, he was appointed as Marketing Director of E.ON's new Energy Solutions Business with additional responsibility for product development
+EGM & Chief Marketing Officer

+- Joined Commercial Bank as EGM & Chief Marketing Officer in 2012. - Began his career at multinational advertising agency J Walter Thompson in 1990, having graduated in Law from Exeter University. - Completed his MBA at the Judge Business School, Cambridge and became the founder and Managing Director of JWT's brand and digital consultancy. - Joined the cable group NTL as Marketing Director in 2001. - Appointed Brand & Communications Director at Abbey National/Santander in 2003. - Joined the E.ON Group in 2008 as UK Brand and Communications Director, with responsibility for all UK marketing activities, as well as internal communications, PR and public affairs, before being appointed as Marketing Director of E.ON's new Energy Solutions Business in 2011, driving customer satisfaction improvements across E.ON's core markets across Europe.